AlexR2D2/duckdbex/README.md

 ## Create Connection

 With the DuckDB instance, you can create one or many Connection instances using the `Duckdbex.connection/1` function.
 In fact, the DuckDB connection is the native OS thread (not a lightweight Elixir process).
 While individual connections are thread-safe, they will be locked during querying.
-So, it is recommended to use the different DuckDB connections in the different Elixir processees to allow for the best parallel performance.
+So, it is recommended to use the different DuckDB connections in the different Elixir processes to allow for the best parallel performance.

 ```elixir
 {:ok, db} = Duckdbex.open()